-Alayna Tackett, Ph.D. is completing a postdoctoral research fellowship through a Ruth L. Kirschstein National Research Service Award (NRSA) Individual Postdoctoral Fellowship (F32; Award # FHL138734A) at the Department of Psychiatry and Human Behavior, Alpert Medical School of Brown University.
-Alayna’s postdoctoral research will examine electronic cigarette use in youth with asthma under the mentorship of Elizabeth McQuaid, PhD, Deborah Pearlman, PhD, and Rachel Cassidy, PhD.
-After completing postdoctoral fellowship, Alayna is interested in continuing her research interests in examining modifiable health behaviors associated with maladaptive functioning in children with chronic health conditions (e.g., adherence, risky health behaviors, tobacco/nicotine use), psychosocial difficulties associated with chronic health conditions, and the impact nicotine/tobacco use.
-She hopes to contribute to the field of pediatric health psychology by writing grants, developing research protocols, and teaching/training students at all levels to foster advancements for children and caregivers impacted by chronic illness conditions.
+Alayna Tackett, Ph.D. is completing a postdoctoral research fellowship through a Ruth L. Kirschstein National Research Service Award (NRSA) Individual Postdoctoral Fellowship (National Heart, Lung, and Blood Institute (NHLBI); Award # F32HL138734-01) at the Oklahoma Tobacco Research Center.
+Alayna’s postdoctoral research will examine the respiratory and inflammation effects of electronic cigarette use in youth with asthma under the mentorship of Theodore Wagener, PhD, Elizabeth McQuaid, PhD, Deborah Pearlman, PhD, and Kate Guthrie, PhD.
+Recently, Alayna was awarded a Loan Repayment Grant Award from the NIH/NHLBI.
+After completing postdoctoral fellowship, Alayna is interested in continuing her research interests in tobacco regulatory science, with a specialized focus on evaluating the pharmacological and behavioral use patterns of non-cigarette tobacco products, such as electronic cigarettes and marijuana, use in youth with chronic health conditions.
+She hopes to contribute to the field of pediatric health psychology by writing grants, developing research protocols, and teaching/training students at all levels.

 Melissa Carpentier, Ph.D.